Distribution-free inference with hierarchical data: Introduction

 to ensure that the prediction is accurate conditional on the specific feature values of the test point.
 However, achieving distribution-free conditional coverage is a much more challenging problem.
 In case of nonatomic features (i.e., where the distribution of $X_i$ has no point masses, such as a continuous distribution), \citet{vovk2005algorithmic,lei2014distribution,barber2021limits} prove fundamental limits on the possibility of constructing this stronger type of prediction interval---indeed, in the case of a real-valued response $Y$, any such $\Ch$ cannot have finite width.

 In this work, we study a different setting where the data sampling mechanism is hierarchical, rather than i.i.d.---this builds on the work of \citet{dunn2022distribution} (detailed below), who also studied conformal prediction in the hierarchical setting.
 We develop an extension of conformal prediction that works for such data structure, which we denote as hierarchical conformal prediction (HCP), to provide distribution-free marginal predictive coverage in this non-i.i.d.\ setting.
+As detailed later, our proposed method includes some of the methods discussed in \citet{dunn2022distribution} as special cases, while also providing a theoretically tight coverage guarantee.
 Furthermore, we also explore an important special case, where our data set contains multiple observations (multiple draws of $Y$) for each individual (for each draw of $X$); in this setting, we propose a variant of our method, HCP$^2$, that moves towards conditional coverage via a stronger ``second-moment coverage'' guarantee.